- 50 Years of Victory

 Just six degrees south of the Arctic Circle is a sophisticated city with nightlife, green spaces and a breathtaking harbor – Helsinki, Finland.
-Arrive early to explore the city before settling down for the night in a centrally-located hotel which is included in the price of your expedition.
+Arrive early to explore the city before settling down for the night in a centrally-located hotel.

 From Helsinki, a charter flight will take you to Murmansk, Russia to embark on your voyage to the North Pole.
 Enjoy time to get acquainted with fellow passengers and the expedition ship – the world's largest and most powerful icebreaker!